ibm-cloud-docs/appid/pre-sign-in.md

 * Which identity provider that the user is going to use to sign in.
 * The user's unique identifier that is provided by the identity provider.

-When a user signs into your app for the first time, {{site.data.keyword.appid_short_notm}} searches for the user.
+When a user signs in to your app for the first time, {{site.data.keyword.appid_short_notm}} searches for the user.
 If found, the user inherits the identity that you assigned.
-If the user is not found, then a new user is created based on the information that is provided by the identity provider.
+If the user isn't found, then a new user is created based on the information that is provided by the identity provider.